christopher-palacios/Capstone-eShop/README.md

 <hr/>

-I chose to develop an eCommerce application for my capstone project to showcase and exercise all the skills (plus a few extra) that i learned during my 12 week bootcamp at BrainStation in just two weeks.
+I chose to develop in just two weeks an eCommerce application for my capstone project to showcase and exercise all the skills (plus a few extra) that i learned during my 12 week bootcamp at BrainStation.

-Some challenges faced were developing the logic for a shopping cart versus using a library to perform CRUD operations to Add, Increase, Decrease, and Remove items from the cart.
+Some challenges faced were developing the logic for a shopping cart, versus using a library, to perform CRUD operations to Add, Increase, Decrease, and Remove items from the cart.

 Open routes allow user to browse products and view product details but I implemented Protected routes that grants access to adding items